spring-io/dataflow.spring.io/content/documentation/pages/4-batch-developer-guides/2-batch/9-data-flow-simple-task-cloudfoundry.md

 [[important]]
 | **IMPORTANT**: When choosing a Postgres service, keep an eye on the provided number of connections.
 On PWS, for example, the free service tier of `elephantsql` provides only four parallel database connections, which is too limiting to successfully run this example.

 Make sure you name your PostgresSQL service `postgres-service`.
-We use that name in the rest of the examples in this document
+We use that name in the rest of the examples in this document.

 ## Setting up Skipper on Cloud Foundry